Stecathw/CS50/README.md

 All labs, problems and projects from both computer science courses I had taken CS50x and CS50web.

-Each of labs, problems and final problems are linked to specification and documentation.

 I constantly use it for reference when I forgot something...

 ___